uk-national-parking-platform/uk-national-parking-platform.github.io/phases.md

 <br/>
 <br/>
 ## Phase 5:
-Discussions are currently underway to maintain the pilot for a further period, whilst creating the full platform and governance.
+This pahse will see the Pilot on-board up to 10 new operators and a number of new service providers as a prelude to the full NPP.

 <br/>
 <br/>